luxui/lux-core/SIREN+LUX.md

 ## Link Relations

-Any object within the resource representation that includes an `href` property should also include a `rel` property - which must be an array of strings - and should include at least one of the following link relations as indication of its purpose and use:
+Any object within the resource representation that includes an `href` property should also include a `rel` property and should include at least one of the following link relations as indication of its purpose and use:

 rel                | Intent | URL/Notes
 ---                | ------ | ---------